 - Developing novel in vivo and ex vivo biomarkers for measurement of mucosal barrier function.

 - Conducting clinical trials for functional dyspepsia and irritable bowel syndrome, with an emphasis on conducting pharmacodynamics and pharmacokinetic studies for novel treatment targets.

 The Gastrointestinal Mechanotransduction Laboratory, led by Arthur Beyder, M.D., Ph.D., studies the molecular mechanisms of gastrointestinal function in health and disease to provide novel diagnostic and therapeutic tools for the patients with functional gastrointestinal diseases such as IBS and functional dyspepsia.
 The laboratory focuses on understanding how smooth muscle and enteroendocrine cells sense and respond to mechanical stimuli on the molecular level.

 The Gut Microbiome Laboratory, led by Purna C. Kashyap, M.B.B.S., studies the mechanisms by which gut microbes influence health and disease.
 The laboratory focuses on how microbial colonization impacts host physiology and how different gut microbiomes respond to dietary interventions and in turn affect gastrointestinal physiology.
 Specific projects are aimed at:

 The Enteric Neurobiology Laboratory, led by David R. Linden, Ph.D., studies the mechanisms by which nerve cells influence gut function in health and disease.
-The laboratory focuses on mechanistic understanding of how changes in nerve cell structure or function (neuroplasticity) can cause or treat digestive diseases.
+The laboratory focuses on mechanistic understanding of how changes in nerve cell structure or function, known as neuroplasticity, can cause or treat digestive diseases.
 Specific projects are aimed at developing neuroregenerative approaches as new therapeutic approaches for enteric neuropathies.